cody3629/POS-Inventory-System/README.md

 |--------|------------------|---------------------------------|
 | GET    | `/api/products`  | Get all products                |
 | POST   | `/api/sale`      | Process a product sale          |

+## Future work
+-UI for users
+-Enhanced barcode integration
+-Website advertising the system and the benefits that come with it

 ## ⚠️License
 This project is public for portfolio and demonstration purposes only.